Entropy bounds for grammar compression: Introduction

-Stopping the compressor during its runtime seems counter-intuitive but it is consistent with empirical observations~\cite{gonzalez2007compressed, ImprovementsRePairGrammar} and our results shed some light on the reasons behind this phenomenon.
-Furthermore, there are approaches that suggest partial decompression of grammar-compressors in order to achieve better (bit) compression rate~\cite{ruleReductionSequential}.
+Stopping the compressor during its runtime seems counter-intuitive but is consistent with empirical observations~\cite{DBLP:conf/cpm/GonzalezN07,ImprovementsRePairGrammar} and our results shed some light on the reasons behind this phenomenon.
+Furthermore, there are approaches suggesting partial decompression of grammar-compressors in order to achieve better (bit) compression rate~\cite{ruleReductionSequential}.